This survey can’t tell you how soon you will

 ·

-job, and whose work does not involve direct daily contact with other employees.
+option appears to have spread among immigrants who liked their pre-Aliyah job, and whose work does not involve direct daily

-If you think this is a potential option, check with your pre-Aliyah employer before you move to
+with your pre-Aliyah employer before you move to

 Setting up a Business in

-Despite objective
+Despite

-market for the good or service to be provided, some new Olim
+with the market for the good or service to be provided, some new Olim decide that working on their own beats working for

-know the system (including reporting to the Income Tax Authority (“Mas Hachnasah’) and the Social
+the language, know the system (including reporting to the Income Tax Authority

-and have researched the outlook for the service you wish to provide.
-Running a
+Social Insurance Institute (“Bituach Leumi’), and have researched the outlook for the service

-new business in
+you wish to provide.
+Running a new business in

-Job Stability versus Potential for Improved
+Job Stability versus

-As in seeking employment in the
+As in seeking employment

 Let’s define terms:

-Potential for Improved Compensation – the opportunity to improve your
+Compensation – the opportunity to improve your

 compensation package over time.
 This opportunity depends on the financial